alvr-org/ALVR/README.md

 # ALVR - Air Light VR

 Stream VR games from your PC to your Oculus Quest via Wi-FI.
 ALVR uses technologies like Asynchronous Timewarp and Fixed Foveated Rendering for a smoother experience.

-All games that work with a Oculus Rift (s) should work with ALVR
+All games that work with an Oculus Rift (s) should work with ALVR.
 This is a fork of [ALVR](https://github.com/polygraphene/ALVR) that works only with Oculus Quest.

 ## Requirements